 Why do you need to aerate your lawn?

+Even with the best plug aerator, you need to understand why you need to aerate your lawn.
 Your lawn needs aeration for the nutrients, water and oxygen for continued growth.
 This seems to be the main reason for lawn aeration.
 Also, there are times of the year when the ground gets compacted and need to be loosened- late summer and early spring.
 The best pull behind plug aerator should help you open up the soil surface allowing the grass roots to get moisture and air needed for healthy growth.

 By aerating your lawn, you will be perforating the soil with small holes that will eventually allow nutrients, water and air to penetrate the grass roots.
 The result will be deep rooted and strong grass for your lawn.